 - Open Water – Workshops, rescue assessment and presentations

 You must have a minimum of 100 logged dives to become a PADI Instructor (though you can begin training as one with 60 logged dives).

 Using the materials you purchased during our AI course

 These prices do not include registration fees or examination fees.

 Please print and complete the PADI Medical Statement before attending any diving course.
-If you have to say 'Yes' to any of the question you must consult a physician prior to attending.
+For professional level courses you must be signed off by a physician prior to attending.